franklinselva/industrial-robot-arm-ros2/README.md

 ### IRB6640 Robot Arm for Unscrewing task in a battery pack assembly line

-This repository is a demonstration of the use of the IRB6640 robot arm for unscrewing task in a battery pack assembly line.
+This repository is a demonstration of the use of the IRB6640 robot arm for unscrewing tasks in a battery pack.

 ### Technologies Used